mattermost/docs/source/deploy/mattermost-changelog.md

  - Pre-packaged Calls version [v0.24.0](https://github.com/mattermost/mattermost-plugin-calls/releases/tag/v0.24.0).
  - Pre-packaged GitLab plugin version [v1.8.0](https://github.com/mattermost/mattermost-plugin-gitlab/releases/tag/v1.8.0).
  - Added the [Outgoing OAuth Connections](https://mattermost.com/pl/outgoing-oauth-connections) integration type.
- - Re-designed the **System Console > User Management** screen, and added the ability to batch export users in CSV format (Professional and Enterprise plans).
+ - Re-designed the **System Console > User Management** screen, and added the ability to batch export users in CSV format (Enterprise and Professional plans).
 On MySQL, users cannot view live results of the batch export in the user interface.
  - Improved the appearance of profile/account menus.
  - Added support for checkbox types in the **System Console** settings.
  - Added support for WebP image previews in the web app similar to PNG and other image formats.